-- only availabe in english --

 - Selecting only those supplements that have been “batch-tested” by an independent company.
 Companies that batch-test supplements include Informed Sport, Certified for Sport or Kölner Liste.

 Remember, no supplement is 100% risk-free but Athletes and Athlete Support Personnel can take certain steps to minimise these risks.

-For more information, please refer to the WADA Q&A on nutritional supplements.
+For more information, please refer to WADA Nutritional Supplements.